 Zagreb pee map

-Based on my thorough investigation of the best Zagreb toilets, this fun toilet trail will help you track down the most comfortable and prettiest loos in the city.
-Everyone needs to go when they need to go, right? – even the emperor (as you’ll see later in the blog).
+I spent some time doing a thorough investigation of the best Zagreb toilets.
+As a result, you get to enjoy this fun toilet trail that tracks down the most comfortable and prettiest loos in the city.
+Everyone needs to go when they need to go, right?
+Even the emperor, as you’ll see later on.

 But that’s not all.
 I’ll also show you how to pee in style.

 Scouting out the best Zagreb toilets will take you a step further from just honouring your biological need.
-Toilets – these secluded private quarters – have their stories to tell.
-And these stories are quite public, spanning a century of Zagreb’s cultural history.
+Although toilets are secluded, private quarters, they have their stories to tell.
+And these stories are public, spanning a century of Zagreb’s cultural history.

 Need to pee?
 No need to panic!